-9. Staff training and safeguarding induction
+7. Staff training and safeguarding induction

 All existing school and college staff will already have had safeguarding training and have read part 1 of KCSIE.
-The important thing for staff at Ridgeway Academy will be awareness of any new local arrangements so they know what to do if they are worried about a child.
+The important thing for staff at HEMAT will be awareness of any new local arrangements so they know what to do if they are worried about a child.

-Where new staff are recruited, or new volunteers enter Ridgeway Academy, they should continue to be provided with a safeguarding induction.
+Where new staff are recruited, or new volunteers enter HEMAT, they should continue to be provided with a safeguarding induction.
 An up to date child protection policy (described above) will support this process as will part 1 of KCSIE.

-The existing Ridgeway Academy workforce may continue to move between schools and colleges on a temporary basis in response to COVID-19.
+The existing HEMAT workforce may continue to move between schools and colleges on a temporary basis in response to COVID-19.
 The receiving school or college should judge, on a case-by-case basis, the level of safeguarding induction required.
 In most cases, the existing workforce will already have received appropriate safeguarding training and all they will require is a copy of the receiving setting's child protection policy, confirmation of local processes and confirmation of DSL arrangements.

-10. Children moving schools and colleges
+8. Children moving schools and colleges

 It will be important for any school or college whose children are attending another setting to do whatever they reasonably can to provide the receiving institution with any relevant welfare and child protection information.
 This will be especially important where children are vulnerable.
 For looked-after children, any change in school should be led and managed by the VSH with responsibility for the child.
 The receiving institution should be aware of the reason the child is vulnerable and any arrangements in place to support them.
-As a minimum the receiving institution should, as appropriate, have access to a vulnerable child's EHC plan, child in need plan, child protection plan or, for looked-after children, who the responsible VSH is).
+As a minimum the receiving institution should, as appropriate, have access to a vulnerable child's EHC plan, child in need plan, child protection plan or, for looked-after children, their personal education plan and know who the child's social worker (and, for looked-after children, who the responsible VSH is).
 This should ideally happen before a child arrives and, where that is not possible as soon as reasonably practicable.
 Any exchanges of information will ideally happen at DSL (or deputy) level, and likewise between special educational needs coordinators/named individual with oversight of SEN provision for children with EHC plans.
 However, it is acknowledged this may not always be possible.
 Where this is the case senior leaders should take responsibility.
 Whilst schools and colleges must continue to have appropriate regard to data protection and GDPR they do not prevent the sharing of information for the purposes of keeping children safe.
-Further advice about information sharing can be found at paragraphs 76-83 of KCSIE.

-11. Safer recruitment/volunteers and movement of staff
+9. Safer recruitment/volunteers and movement of staff